Adam Kinzinger: Abortion

 Kinzinger opposed late-term abortion and the use of federal funds for abortion or health coverage that funds abortion.

 Kinzinger was one of three Republicans to vote for H.R.
 8297: Ensuring Access to Abortion Act of 2022.

 Kinzinger voted for H.R.
 8373: The Right to Contraception Act.
-This bill was designed to protect access to contraceptives and health care providers' ability to provide contraceptives and information related to contraception.
+This bill was designed to protect access to contraceptives and healthcare providers' ability to provide contraceptives and information related to contraception.
 The bill would also fund Planned Parenthood.